Littoral Rights in Real Estate: Definition & Examples

 Littoral rights provide property owners bordering large bodies of water with essential access and usage rights up to the high-water mark.
 Unlike riparian rights, which apply to flowing water, littoral rights focus on still bodies like lakes and seas.

-The rules and management can differ between eastern and western states.
+The rules and management can differ between Eastern and Western states.
 However, these rights are still important in real estate deals and property law.
 Understanding them is vital for professionals and students preparing for licensing exams.

 Pass Your Real Estate Exam with Ease!